learn-co-curriculum/python-p3-working-with-seed-data/README.md

 using built-in methods that will write SQL code for us.
 For instance, to create a new record in the `games` table, you can open up the Python shell, generate a SQLAlchemy session, create an instance of the `Game` model, and commit it to the session.
-To simplify this even further, we've used `app/debug.py` to create a session and `import` relevant classes.
-Run `debug.py` from the `app` directory and enter the following into the `ipdb` shell:
+To simplify this even further, we've used `lib/debug.py` to create a session and `import` relevant classes.
+Run `debug.py` from the `lib/` directory and enter the following into the `ipdb` shell:

 ```console